ZCHAnalytics/azure-database-migration/2_azure_db_migration.md

 # Set up an Azure SQL Database ☁️

 ## 1. Create an Azure SQL Database in the cloud, which will serve as the target for migrating  on-premise database
 ### 1.1.
-An Azure SQl Database was created using SQL login as the chosen authentication method 🔑:
+An Azure SQL Database was created using SQL login as the chosen authentication method 🔑:
 ![image](https://github.com/ZCHAnalytics/azure-database-migration319/assets/146954022/46391c24-75b8-433d-b9ca-16c1093ccc67)

 ### 1.2.
 Set firewall rule 🔥 in Visual Studio Code